Christinabright1/React-Where-is-the-word/README.md

 for any country in Europe.
 -if you select Europe as region and search for the name of country in Asia, it will no showing any country -If you click on country image you can see all details about the country.

+ How to create a dynamic select element     https://www.pluralsight.com/guides/creating-select-elements-in-reactjs